hirakuni45/RX/rxprog/README.md

 - Command directory (usually /usr/local/bin)
 - The RX621/RX62N internally limits the serial speed to 115200 due to high baud rate errors.
 - For devices such as RX621/RX62N and RX63T, external connection crystal frequency and multiplier settings are required when connecting.
+- The RX63T internally limits the serial speed to 115200 due to high baud rate errors.
 - This is done in the configuration file as shown below.
 - If there are multiple settings with the same group name, the first setting found in the group will take effect.